 3.Y.3 Referenced Standards

-HL7® Fast Healthcare Information Resources (FHIR®) DSTU 2.0 Draft for Ballot
+HL7® Fast Healthcare Information Resources (FHIR®) DSTU 2.0 (current)

 3.Y.4 Interaction Diagram

 3.Y.4.1 Translate Code

 The Translate Code transaction is implemented through the FHIR® $translate operation on a ConceptMap resource.
 The details of this transaction are described below under Message Semantics.
 That operation defines a mechanism by which codes can be translated from one coding system to another.